aradi/fortyxima/doc/devel/guide/gitworkflow.rst

 `release` and `hotfix`).
 In order to add a feature, you have to do the following
 steps:

 #.
-Fork the official repository.
-(This step you have to do only once.
-If you've
+Fork the official (upstream) repository.
+(This step you have to do only
-   already forked the official repository, skip it.)
+   once.
+If you've already forked the upstream repository, skip it.)

 #.
 Derive a feature branch from the `develop` branch of your forked project.

 #.
 Develop your feature in your feature branch.

 #.
-Regularly update your `develop` branch from the official `develop` branch to
+Regularly update your `develop` branch from the upstream `develop` branch to
-   make sure, your `develop` branch remains identical to the official one.
+   make sure, your `develop` branch remains identical to the upstream one.

 #.
 Regularly merge your `develop` branch into your feature branch, to make sure,
-   your feature branch is based on the most recent state of the official `develop` branch.
+   your feature branch is based on the most recent state of the upstream `develop` branch.

 #.
 When the feature is implemented, do steps 4 and 5 again.
 Then issue a
-   pull request of your feature branch into the `develop` branch of the official repository.
+   pull request of your feature branch into the `develop` branch of the upstream repository.

 #.
 Wait for feedback from the core developers, and apply possible
    improvments, to the feature branch, before it can be merged.
-Also make sure to keep your feature branch up to date with the official `develop` by executing steps 4 and 5.
+Also make sure to keep your feature branch up to date with the upstream `develop` by executing steps 4 and 5.

 #.
 When you obtain the notification, that your feature branch had been merged to
-   the official `develop` branch, delete your feature branch in your personal repository.
+   the upstream `develop` branch, delete your feature branch in your personal repository.

 #.
 In order to develop the next feature, execute the steps above again,